Time Management Statistics (2026 Edition)

 Without a proper time management system, the fast-growing number of daily distractions can mess up our productivity rhythm.

-A paper on digital era downsides blames technology for our shortened attention spans and loss of focus, which impacts creative and critical thinking.
+A paper on the downsides of the digital era blames technology for our shortened attention spans and loss of focus, which affect creative and critical thinking.
+In particular, our smart devices and high-speed internet connection enable 24-hour online presence — making us more easily distracted.

 The average person spends over 6 and a half hours online